aj-fuentes/PySkelton/README.md

 Failure to build the shared library will prevent the use of anisotropic convolution (`PySkelton.Field`,`PySkelton.Mesher`), but the scaffolding algorithm should be fine.

-## Intall python package
+## Install python package

-The python package can be bulins and installed by running
+The python package can be built and installed by running
 ```shell
 python setup.py sdist
 python setup.py install